Stranger Things 3 Review – Almost Meets Expectations

 New Friendships and New Threats In Stranger Things 3

-Following the dramatic events of season two, season three starts with a one-year time jump.
+Following the dramatic events of season two (click here for a Stranger Things Refresher), season three starts with a one-year time jump.
 The kids have grown up (a little bit) and are spending their summer watching movies at the new town mall and kissing up a storm to the frustration of everybody’s favorite Netflix Dad, Jim Hopper.
 I think we would all love a season of the kids being kids, and Joyce Byers finally finding happiness.
 But alas, Stranger Things doesn’t allow for any long-lasting joy.
 The gang is quickly reminded that evil is still out there and that El closing the portal in the final season didn’t really do much.